TengMCing/PhD/Thesis/03-chap3.html.md

 @fig-false-check presents the results of the assessment by the computer vision model.
 Notably, the observed visual signal strength is considerably lower than the 95% sample quantile of the null distribution.
 Moreover, the bootstrapped distribution suggests that it is highly improbable for the fitted model to be misspecified as the majority of bootstrapped fitted models will not be rejected.
 Thus, for this particular fitted model, both the visual test and the computer vision model will not reject $H_0$.
 However, the Breusch-Pagan test will reject $H_0$ because it can not effectively utilize information from null plots.

 The attention map at [@fig-false-check]B suggests that the estimation is highly influenced by the top-right and bottom-right part of the residual plot, as it forms two vertices of the triangular shape.
 A principal component analysis (PCA) is also performed on the output of the global pooling layer of the computer vision model.
 As mentioned in @simonyan2014very, a computer vision model built upon the convolutional blocks can be viewed as a feature extractor.
 For the $32 \times 32$ model, there are 256 features outputted from the global pooling layer, which can be further used for different visual tasks not limited to distance prediction.
-To see if these features can be effectively used for distinguishing null plots and true residual plot, we linearly project them into the first and second principal components space as shown in [@fig-false-check]D. It can be observed that because the bootstrapped plots are mostly similar to the null plots, the points drawn in different colours are mixed together.
+To see if these features can be effectively used for distinguishing null plots and true residual plot, we linearly project them into the first and second principal components space as shown in [@fig-false-check]D. It can be observed that because the bootstrapped plots are mostly similar to the null plots, the points drawn in different colors are mixed together.
 The true residual plot is also covered by both the cluster of null plots and cluster of bootstrapped plots.
 This accurately reflects our understanding of @fig-false-lineup.